Miracle DIY Homemade Stain Remover Recipe

 At first, I was going to be the mom who didn’t care if the pants weren’t perfectly clean.
 After all – they’re just going to get dirty again, probably before they ever even run on the field.
 I would sit at the games and listen to moms talk about stain-removing soap, bleach, Shout, Dawn dish soap, etc.

-None of these health-hazardous stain removers were on my laundry shelf – especially bleach for many reasons – so I would soak the pants for a few hours, wash them with my regular eco-friendly detergent and hang to dry.
+I didn’t own any of those products among my nontoxic cleaning supplies – especially bleach for many reasons.
+So I would soak the pants for a few hours, wash them with my regular eco-friendly detergent and hang to dry.

 They didn’t look great, but they weren’t that bad either.